 I start by showing the basics of how to make a Swift mock object by hand.
 But this easily leads to fragile tests because the assertions are overspecified.
 We need ways to make tests more malleable, with mocks that are more flexible.

-To learn more, see the Realm video, or read the transcript.
+To learn more, see the Realm video.
+(There’s a written transcript as well.)

 Playback speed: Native English speakers may want to increase the playback speed of the video.
 Because there was simultaneous interpreting, I spoke very slowly, with unusually crisp enunciation.
 So I was happy when an attendee tweeted in Japanese, “Thanks to the slow speaking style, I could listen without the interpreter for the first time!”

 — ほくろん (@hokuron) March 3, 2017

 One of my points in the talk is to avoid overusing equality.
 This is something I’ve addressed before, outside of Swift mock objects.
 See Let’s Stop Overusing Swift Equatables in Unit Tests

 When I kept referring to my own sample code for my day job, that gave me a good feeling.
 If this talk was useful for my own work, I knew it would help others, too.
 I still check it to remind myself how to write mock objects in Swift!